kbrw/ewebmachine/README.md

 Ewebmachine is a full rewrite with clean DSL and plug integration based on Webmachine from basho.
+This version is not backward compatible with the previous one that was only a thin wrapper around webmachine, use the branch 1.0-legacy to use the old one.

 [![Build Status](https://travis-ci.org/awetzel/ewebmachine.svg?branch=master)](https://travis-ci.org/awetzel/ewebmachine)